As long as I can remember, I’ve been a neat freak. My closet, bedroom, desk, and dresser drawers were always tidy and organized with meticulous care.

 This trait followed me wherever I went.

-I remember one day, looking at the stickers at Target, and they were all out of order.
+I remember one day, when I was about nine or ten, looking at the stickers at Target, and they were all out of order.
 Not being able to stand the disarray, I straightened up the display rack putting each sticker pack in its place.
 Funny enough, this was not a one-time occurrence.

 When the Struggle Started